 Avenir Next is a refined evolution of the classic Avenir typeface, originally designed by Adrian Frutiger.
-This modern sans-serif font brings together geometric precision and humanist warmth, making it one of the most versatile and widely used fonts in contemporary design.
+This mode sans-serif font brings together geometric precision and humanist warmth, making it one of the most versatile and widely used fonts in contemporary design.
 Created in collaboration with Akira Kobayashi and released by Linotype, Avenir Next is designed for improved digital performance, legibility, and extended functionality.

-rnThe original Avenir was released in 1988, and its name means “future†in French—a nod to its modernist inspiration.
-Avenir Next, launched later as a reworking of the original, adds expanded weights, enhanced kerning, and optimized screen readability.
-It maintains the clean, circular structure of its predecessor while addressing the needs of modern typography.
+The original Avenir was released in 1988, and its name means "future"ย in French"โa nod to its modeist inspiration.
+Avenir Next, launched later as a reworking of the original, adds expanded weights, enhanced keing, and optimized screen readability.
+It maintains the clean, circular structure of its predecessor while addressing the needs of mode typography.

-rnKey features of Avenir Next include:
+Key features of Avenir Next include:

 Balanced geometric forms inspired by Futura but with a friendlier tone